 Long exposure drone photos at daylight (using filters)

 Landscape photographers often use long exposure to blur movement.
 On the ground you need a solid tripod, but it can also be done with a drone.
-In this tutorial I show you how to use neutral density filters (grey filters: ND16 to ND1000) to achieve a long exposure with drones during daylight.
+In this tutorial I show you how to use neutral density filters (grey filters: ND16 to ND2000) to achieve a long exposure with drones during daylight.
 The photos are made at three different waterfalls and a river in Iceland.

 This tutorial is written by Paul Oostveen.
 Previous versions of this tutorial have been published at the websites of Skypixel (2016), DJI (2017) and Natuurfotografie.nl (2018, in Dutch).
+The tutorials at Skypixel and Natuurfotografie.nl together got 38.000 views up to February 2022.

 Godafoss, Iceland.
 Phantom 3 Professional with ND64, F2.8, 2 sec, 100 iso.